 How do I get Getty Images free trial?

-You can NOT get Getty Images for free legally.
+GettyImages doesn’t have a free trial.
 Although there are illegal ways to acquire unwatermarked images, I strongly advise you against it.
 Their team patrols the internet looking for misuse of their images, for which you may pay high fees.

 How to get CanStockPhoto free trial?

-CanStockPhoto is a little known stock photo site that doesn’t offer a free trial with any of its plans.
+CanStockPhoto is a little-known stock photo site that doesn’t offer a free trial with any of its plans.